Rankings

 Position on rankings

-There are various international rankings of universities, each one focusing on a different perspective, as the underlying indicators and their weighting make clear.
+There are various international rankings of universities.
+Rankings focus on different perspectives, as seen in the underlying indicators and their weighting.
 Some focus mainly on research, while others concentrate on performance in multiple areas, such as teaching and internationalisation.
+Some are based on hard data only, while others also use soft data from survey results.
 We review the most popular ones below.
-Some are based only on hard data, in some cases provided by the universities themselves; others also make use of ‘soft’ data in the form of survey results.

 ARWU (‘Shanghai’ ranking)